Farama-Foundation/gym-docs/docs/source/environments/toy_text/blackjack.md

 :name: blackjack
 ```

-This environment is part of the <a href='../toy_text'>Toy Text environments</a>.
+This environment is part of the <a href='..'>Toy Text environments</a>.
 Please read that page first for general information.

 |   |   |
 |---|---|